johnrobertdelinila/johnrobertdelinila/README.md

 - 👋 Hi, I’m @johnrobertdelinila
 - 👀 I’m interested in Software Development and Data Analytics
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on Bill Gates and Tim Cook
 - 📫 How to reach me:
   delinila.johnrobert@icloud.com